 - Each teacher who uses the NEED Solar Kit is asked to complete a minimum of two projects or activities from the kit.

 - Each teacher who uses the kit is also required to complete a one-page project evaluation by May 15, 2020.
-The evaluation form will be emailed to the person who requests the kit around the same date as the NEED Solar Kit will be delivered to the school.
+The evaluation form will be emailed to the person who requests the kit.
 He or she is asked to make copies of the evaluation form and distribute them to all participating teachers and after-school program leaders.

 - When both of the above requirements are completed, teachers and their students who participated in this pilot project will be awarded a Nebraska Solar Schools Certificate, which will also include the Nebraska Environmental Trust seal, to display in their classrooms.